Born out of personal necessity

 In 2017 our son Hunter was diagnosed with level 3 autism spectrum disorder, the most severe form.
-We received his diagnosis through one of the top universities in the country thinking they would provide us with the best information possible.
+We received his diagnosis through a well respected autism center thinking they would provide us with the best information possible.
 Prior to going into the evaluation we had done quite a bit of research and had a feeling that autism was going to be the outcome of his evaluation.
-So, when his diagnosis was delivered we were not in total shock.
+So, when his diagnosis was delivered, we were not in total shock.

 What did shock us was the guidance, or lack thereof, that we received to help us understand how to best support our son.
-We were simply told to prepare for his future by saving for a group home that he would need to reside in once we were no longer able to care for him and given a 100 page pamphlet on early intervention therapies which we now know to be a standard boilerplate response to an autism diagnosis.
+We were simply told his diagnosis and to prepare for his future by saving for a group home that he would need to reside in once we were no longer able to care for him.
+We were then handed a 100 page pamphlet on early intervention therapies which we now know to be the typical boilerplate response to an autism diagnosis.